tmoens/zebrafish-facility-manager/Deployment.md

 user called admin, which you will use to create  databases for each facility.
 You must remember the password for that administrative user.

+We leave it to you to make sure you back up your databases to a remote file server.

 ### Web Server

 The system uses a web server to: